elastic/connectors/docs/DEVELOPING.md

 ### E2E Tests

 The framework allows users to test the connector end to end.
-To perform e2e test for Network Drives connector, run the following make command:
+To perform e2e test for Network Drive connector, run the following make command:
 ```shell
 $ make ftest NAME=network_drive
 ```

-ℹ️ The e2e test uses default values defined in [configure Network Drives connector](#configure-network-drives-connector)
+ℹ️ The e2e test uses default values defined in [configure Network Drive connector](#configure-network-drive-connector)

 ## Amazon S3 Connector

-Elastic Amazon S3 connector is used to sync files and file content for supported file types from [Amazon S3](https://s3.console.aws.amazon.com/s3/home) data sources.
+[Elastic Amazon S3 connector](https://github.com/elastic/connectors-python/blob/main/connectors/sources/s3.py) is used to sync files and file content for supported file types from [Amazon S3](https://s3.console.aws.amazon.com/s3/home) data sources.
 It is provided in Elastic Connectors python framework and can be used via [build a connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).

-## Availability and prerequisites
+### Availability and prerequisites

 ⚠️ _Currently, this connector is available in **technical preview**_.
 Features in technical preview are subject to change and are not covered by the service level agreement (SLA) of features that have reached general availability (GA).